I’ve always felt learning a foreign language is important.

 Then we follow the books as far as we can:

-We study Latina Christiana I and II for upper elementary or middle school.
+We study Latina Christiana I and Latina Christiana II for upper elementary or middle school.

-The girls love it.
+The kids love it.
 It’s easy.
 We watch the DVDs and complete the workbooks and sing songs and recite prayers.
-I know it’s working because when we travel, the girls totally read the Latin inscriptions!
+I know it’s working because when we travel, the kids totally read the Latin inscriptions!
+It’s a little harder to understand spoken Latin, like at a Catholic Mass.

 Easy and I use the teacher’s guide for snags and to make sure since I’m unfamiliar with Greek.
 When we traveled to Greece, it was fun to pick apart the letters and words.
 While ancient Greek is a bit different, the sounds and alphabet haven’t changed!